salyu9/Untitled.ConfigDataBuilder/README.md

 - Sheet contains localization source data should have one and only one property that is marked as `key` property.

 - Mark localization properties as `info:L10n`.
-These properties must be `string` or `string[]`.
+These properties must be `string`, `[string]` or `string[]`.

 - Make an exporter class that implements `Untitled.ConfigDataBuilder.Editor.IL10nExporter`.
+This type must be in an editor-only assembly which has reference to `Untitled.ConfigDataBuilder.Editor` asmdef.

 - Add exporter class' fullname to settings.